nytimes/gizmo/README.md

 ## The `pubsub` packages

-The base `pubsub` package contains two generic interfaces for publishing data to queues and subscribing and consuming data from those queues.
+The base `pubsub` package contains three generic interfaces for publishing data to queues and subscribing and consuming data from those queues.

 ```go
 // Publisher is a generic interface to encapsulate how we want our publishers